LarsEKrueger/bite/readme.md

 # Ideas
 * Integrate mosh functionality
 * Command line editor with vim keys (starts in insert mode)
+* Syntax highlighting for output
+* Image preview in ls

 # References
 * utf8 input from https://gist.github.com/baines/5a49f1334281b2685af5dcae81a6fa8a